sbuggay/github-commit-vue/readme.md

 ![demo](https://raw.githubusercontent.com/sbuggay/github-commit-vue/master/demo/demo.png)

 github-commit-vue is a simple single page app that will show you your latest commits.
-This can probably easily be changed to track certain project/organization commits instead which would be far more interesting for a team dashbaord or something.
+This can probably easily be changed to track certain project/organization commits instead which would be far more interesting for a team dashboard or something.

 You can acquire this through:
 ```